iosdecal/ios-decal-hw2/README.md

 # Homework 2: Swifty Calculator

 ## Due
-Wednesday, October 3rd at 11:59 PM
+Monday, September 25 at 11:59pm

 ## Description
 In your first homework assignment, you learned the basics of types, functions, and classes in Swift 3.0 via the Xcode Playground.
 Our lectures thereafter have introduced you to the MVC pattern, how to perform UI updates and seques (e.g. `label.text = 'foo'`, `pushViewController`), and now you will be putting these techniques together to build a working calculator.